Brianmanden/touchpadtracker/README.md

 #TODO:
 * Find a fine name for da projæcts ... mayn. - V.O.I.D. = Virtual Online Input Device ??
-* Remove node modules as dependencies
+* Remove node modules as dependencies (check)
-* Code move of mouse part - maybe use fancy RobotJS ? https://github.com/octalmage/robotjs
+* Code move of mouse part - maybe use fancy RobotJS ? https://github.com/octalmage/robotjs (check)
-* Refactor eventlisteners for mousemove and touchmove - one listener - more generic
+* Refactor eventlisteners for mousemove and touchmove - one listener - more generic (check)
+* Switch over to use relative movement instead of absolute positioning.